 The Division of Juvenile Justice provides education and treatment to California’s youthful offenders up to the age of 25 who have the most serious criminal backgrounds and most intense treatment needs.
 Most juvenile offenders today are committed to county facilities in their home community where they can be closer to their families and local social services that are vital to rehabilitation.

-As a result, DJJ’s population represents less than one percent of the 225,000 youths arrested in California each year, but it is a specialized group with intensive treatment needs that cannot be addressed by county programs.
+As a result, DJJ’s population represents less than one percent of the 225,000 youths arrested in California each year.
+This population has committed serious and/or violent felonies that requires intensive treatment services conducted in a structured and secure environment.

 DJJ provides academic and vocational education, treatment programs that address violent and criminogenic behavior, sex offender behavior, and substance abuse and mental health problems, and medical care, while maintaining a safe and secure environment conducive to learning.
 Treatment is guided by a series of plans supervised by the Alameda Superior Court, as a settlement agreement in a lawsuit known as Farrell.